skoval/meta-analysis/chapter8.md

 --- type:NormalExercise lang:r  xp:200 skills:1
 ## Influence Diagnostics

 Using the `dat.bangertdrowns2004` study, conduct a leave-one-out sensitivity analysis and find the range of the effect sizes for the mean difference.
-Does this range concern about the robustness of the analysis?
+Does this raise concern about the robustness of the analysis?

 *** =instructions
 - Use the mean differences in `yi` and variances `vi`
 - Fit a DerSimonian-Laird model with `rma`
-- Use the `leave1out` method.
+- Use the `leave1out` method
 - Store the range as `effect.range`

 *** =hint